Mary Caroline Blair

-Mary Caroline Blair or Mary Caroline, Duchess of Sutherland, born Mary Caroline Michell (1848 – 25 May 1912), was a British Duchess best known for her scandalous affair with a Duke and her prison sentence that was bestowed for interfering in the execution of her husband's will.
+Mary Caroline Blair or Mary Caroline, Duchess of Sutherland, born Mary Caroline Michell (1848 – 25 May 1912), was a British Duchess best known for her scandalous affair with a Duke and her prison sentence for interfering in the execution of her husband's will.
 Around the time of the death of her first husband in a shooting accident, Mary became the 3rd Duke of Sutherland's mistress.
 She travelled with him worldwide under the pseudonym "Lady Clare."
 When news reached them in 1888 while they were travelling that the Duke's wife Anne had died, they chose to marry in Dunedin, Florida.
 The marriage caused an immediate scandal in Florida and abroad.
 His children and Queen Victoria were infuriated, resulting in bitter and strained relations with them for the rest of their lives.
-Her contemporaries refused to call her the Duchess of Sutherland, opting to nickname her "Duchess Blair."
+Her contemporaries refused to call her the Duchess of Sutherland, opting to nickname her "Duchess Blair".

 Early life

 Blair was born in Oxford in 1848 to Richard Michell principal of Hertford College, Oxford, and his wife Amelia Blair.
 In 1872 she married Arthur Kindersley Blair, formerly a captain in the 71st Highland Light Infantry.
 He had resigned his commission in 1861 and was then employed as land agent and business manager by George Sutherland-Leveson-Gower, 3rd Duke of Sutherland, who was one of the richest people in Britain, owning 1.4 million acres of land and Stafford House, a mansion in London.
 Queen Victoria visited Stafford House and was known for noting that Stafford House was more of a palace than her own home.